 -Jonathan R White

 “I felt incredibly lucky to follow in the footsteps of artists Peter McIntyre, Maurice Conly and Austen Deans, and so was delighted to accept the invitation that gave me access to the frozen continent.
-John Alexander, the deputy officer in charge at Scott Base, gave me permission to stay outside for as long as I liked.
-I sketched constantly.”
+I had the freedom to roam at Scott Base and Hut Point Peninsula for as long as I liked and I sketched constantly.”

 “After my visit I executed a series of paintings.
 These included: Taylor Glacier from Bonney Riegel, Dry Valley Region, Antarctica; Adelie Penguins at Cape Bird, Ross Island, Antarctica; Interior of Shackleton’s Hut at Cape Royds, Ross Island, Antarctica; and Taylor Glacier, Antarctica.
 The work came together in an exhibition called ‘Exhibition Antarctica’, which was opened by Sir Edmund Hillary at Canterbury Museum on 16 March 1992.”